thegetty/artists-things/content/things/33-order-book.md

 It seems fitting to end by returning to the beginning, back on Lagrenée’s title page, where, on its verso, we find the final annotation ever made in the book and the most out of order of all.
 Made not by its original owner, but a subsequent one, the words were written by one of the Goncourt brothers, those celebrated nineteenth-century collectors and historians of the eighteenth-century art world.
 Having purchased the order book as an item of interest, the brothers accessioned it into their collection, getting it rebound with a monogrammed cover and inscribing it on the back of the title page with a cataloging description.
 Highlighting its historical significance, they described it as a “document without which it would be impossible to write the life of this likeable French painter.”
 Like the metal plaque added to Jacques-Louis David’s **table** by his heirs, this inscription pulls the object into its future afterlife—recalling its passage from everyday item in an eighteenth-century studio, to documentary evidence in the historiographical narratives of French art—a trajectory which would surely have delighted the self-historicizing Lagrenée.

-[^1]: The manuscript is now in the collection of the {{INHA}} in Paris.
+[^1]: The manuscript is now in the collection of the [[INHA]] in Paris.
 It has recently been digitized: <https://bibliotheque-numerique.inha.fr/viewer/32482>.

 [^2]: Lagrenée’s appointment had been determined by 14 February 1781, so that seems the earliest possible moment for the inscription of the words “directeur de l’Académie à Rome.”
-Letter from comte d’Angiviller to Jean-Baptiste-Marie Pierre (14 February 1781), in {{*CDR*}}, 14:82.
+Letter from comte d’Angiviller to Jean-Baptiste-Marie Pierre (14 February 1781), in [[*CDR*]], 14:82.

 [^3]: “Livres (commerce),” *Encyclopédie*, <https://encyclopedie.uchicago.edu/>, 9:613.
 On the legal role of the *livre de raison*, see Michel Cassan and Christine Nougaret, “Une typologie des écrits du for privé,” in *Les Écrits du for privé en France de la fin du Moyen Âge à 1914*, ed.
 Jean-Pierre Bardet and François-Joseph Ruggiu (Éditions de Comité des travaux historiques et scientifiques, 2014), 76–77.